 A survey of public opinion

 We have been conducting public opinion surveys of Wisconsin residents since 1987.
-This survey was conducted on September 20 and September 21, 2006.
+This survey was conducted from October 2 to October 4, 2005.
 There has already been a release of some of the major issues covered in this survey.

-We are presenting the results from 600 likely Wisconsin voters.
-Clearly, there is enormous concern in this state with taxes, jobs, unemployment, and health care.
-This data originates from approximately 95% of our survey respondents who identified state problems.
+We are presenting the results from 600 Wisconsin residents.
+Clearly, there is enormous concern in this state with gasoline prices, taxes, jobs, unemployment, and health care.
+This data originates from approximately 91% of our survey respondents who identified state problems.
 The results are their verbatim reply to the question: “In your opinion, what is the single most important problem facing Wisconsin that the government should be doing something about?”
-We have not included the answers of respondents who offered no opinion or could not make a choice — 31 responses.
+We have not included the answers of respondents who offered no opinion or could not make a choice — 51 responses.
 The rest of the opinions are presented in the following pages.
 It paints a very interesting picture of the real problems Wisconsinites see in their state and believe their state government should deal with over the next several years.
 The timing is simple.
-In November of this year Wisconsinites will elect a governor for the state.
+We are about to begin the next election cycle, which will culminate in November 2006 with the election of a governor for Wisconsin.
 We hope our state government officials learn something from this study.